hapax/hapax.github.io/assets/simple-physics.md

 <span style="padding-left: 20px; display:block">
 (c) A $20$ km-wide asteroid is much, much larger than an unmanned spacecraft.
-Put all these facts together to explain why an unmanned spacecraft will almost never collide with an asteroid.
+Put all these facts together to explain why the spacecraft will almost never collide with an asteroid.
 </span>